critocrito/sugarcube-website/content/about/sugarcube.md

 1. Collect tweets with x keyword in x area from x dates
 2. Take screenshots of collected tweets and store them in a folder
-3. Put tweet texts into a spreadsheet with (which info?
+3. Put tweet texts into a spreadsheet

 Rinse and Repeat (Sugarcube will make sure there are no duplicated entries).

 Example of a simple search-based pipeline:

-- Create a spreadsheet of the top 20 results of searches on 5 specific keywords.
+1. Create a spreadsheet of the top 20 results of searches on 5 specific keywords.
-- From those links, download the text of each page of the text results.
+2. From those links, download the text of each page of the text results.
-- Now you have a specific pool of content that you can run different searches on to fnd what you need.
+3. Now you have a specific pool of content that you can run different searches on to fnd what you need.